Now our city home is on the market. We moved out, but left it furnished, so that showing it would be easier.

 You can see her bedroom up there.
 But those beams that are projecting out of the floor, under her, will be extended over the kitchen, creating the rest of the upstairs floor.
 We just haven’t completed the other half of the second story, yet.

-I have to wear protective gear 😷😎, because shards of debris fly off the logs like bullets (exaggeration).
-My friends Allie Burghardt and Becky Flummer think the sawdust on my face is a great look for me 👸, and I suggested I could bottle it as an all-natural exfoliant for facials. 😉
+I have to wear protective gear, because shards of debris fly off the logs like bullets (exaggeration).
+My friends Allie and Becky think the sawdust on my face is a great look for me, and I suggested I could bottle it as an all-natural exfoliant for facials.
+(Again, exaggeration.)

 And I think the camo adds that “special touch”.